 - Plan routes;

 - Track trucks in your fleet using GPS.

-When choosing a route management software, be sure to purchase one from a reputable company.
+When choosing route management software, be sure to purchase one from a reputable company and do your research around the differences between planning and optimizing.
 Don’t be afraid to ask questions to be sure they truly offer what you’re looking for.
 It can save you time and money in the end.

 Funding Your Trucking Company

 Of course, with starting your own company comes an abundance of start-up costs.
 This includes funding registration and documentation costs, equipment, IRP plates, permits, taxes, fixed and variable expenses, and more.
 All of these expenses can add up fast, which is why it’s best to prepare ahead of time.
 Let’s take a look at a few ways veterans can fund their trucking companies.